-They look at angles and sides of triangles and make connections between them.
+By looking at angles and sides of triangles, and making connections between them.

-Trigonometry is concerned with calculating the sides of triangles, angles within them.
+Trigonometry is concerned with calculating the sides of triangles and angles within them.

-Before you can solve anything using Sine, Cosine and Tangent accurately, you need to be able to label the triangles correctly.
+Before you can solve anything using sine, cosine and tangent accurately, you need to be able to label a triangle correctly.

 Things to remember

 The longest side of a right angled triangle is called the hypotenuse (H)

 The side opposite the angle is called the opposite side (O)

 The side next to the angle is called the adjacent side (A)

 Label the lengths on this triangle: